department-of-veterans-affairs/va.gov-team/platform/cms/public-content-api/architecture.md

 ## Content API

-The Content API architecture is in charge of providing a high performant API.
+The Content API architecture is in charge of providing a performant API.
 This API will be broken into products to allow API consumers a logical interface.

-The exact architect is still be evaluated, but the following options are being considered.
+The exact architecture is still under evaluation, but the following options are being considered:

-Option with service the content directly from Drupal.
+Option with serving the content directly from Drupal.

 ![ContentAPI _ ContentApp - Content API (1)](https://user-images.githubusercontent.com/121603/133816575-e6873bc2-37f7-4045-93ed-fb89b78b24e8.png)